meteocool/.github/profile/README.md

 * **Live Lightning Strikes:** new lightning strikes are displayed instantly, giving you an even better feeling for the cloud formation's intensity, trajectory and speed.
 Based on data from blitzortung.org.
+* **iOS & Android Apps:** "native" iOS and Android apps provide battery-efficient background location services to allow for accurate rain notifications & navigation.
 * **Push Notifications:** get notified about incoming rain up to 60 minutes in advance.
 Requires iOS or Android App (currently not available on F-Droid).

 * Automatic **Dark Mode:** great for HUD-like displays and general night time usage.
-Turns on automatically if you enable dark mode on your mobile or desktop operating system.
+Turns on automatically if you enable dark mode on your iOS, Android or desktop system (where supported).

 * **Progressive Web App:** responsive, connectivity independent and app-like on modern browsers.
 Requires WebGL.
-* **iOS & Android Apps:** "native" iOS and Android apps provide battery-efficient background location services to allow for accurate rain notifications & navigation.

 <img width="100%" alt="Screenshot 2019-05-11 13 33 19" src="https://user-images.githubusercontent.com/1577223/57573080-444bb380-7423-11e9-935d-2a990f5026f6.png">

+## Contributing

+We welcome contributions of all kinds.
+The iOS and Android applications are maintained in their respective repositories.
+Check out the [Frequently Asked Questions](https://github.com/meteocool/core/wiki/FAQ) (currently only available in German).